cifanip/portfolio/cases/01_risk_neutral_probability_measure/index.md

 \mathbb{E}[M(t)\mid \mathcal{F}_s] = M(s), \qquad 0 \le s \le t, \qquad (1.0)
 $$

 for all $t \ge 0$.
-From this definzion is clear that the process $M(t)$, conditioned on all the past informations up to time $s$, will on average neither rise nor fall on everage at future time $t$.
+From this defintion is clear that the process $M(t)$, conditioned on all the past informations up to time $s$, will on average neither rise nor fall on everage at future time $t$.